francescopapaleo/francescopapaleo.github.io/_projects/bvio.md

 ---
 layout: page
 title: BVIO
-description: We've run out of good feelings.
+description: DJ set and music installation.
 img: assets/img/bvio.png
 importance: 2
 category: installation
 ---

+_Abbiamo finito i buoni sentimenti_

+[We've run out of good feelings.]

 An installation project in a temporary space from the 2nd to the 5th of February 2023.